Royal Rumble (2024): Background

-The event was held at Tropicana Field in St. Petersburg, Florida, for a second time, after the 2021 event, but the first time with live fans in attendance due to the COVID-19 pandemic that year.
+The 37th annual Royal Rumble was held at Tropicana Field in St. Petersburg, Florida, for a second time, after the 2021 event, but the first time with live fans in attendance due to the COVID-19 pandemic that year.

-The Royal Rumble is an annual professional wrestling event produced every January by WWE since 1988.
-It is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Survivor Series, and Money in the Bank, referred to as the "Big Five".
-The concept of the event is based around the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+The Royal Rumble is an annual professional wrestling premium live event (PLE), produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and also available via livestreaming in 2015.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
+It is named after and centered on the Royal Rumble match.

 Announced on September 13, 2023, the 37th Royal Rumble was scheduled to be held on Saturday, January 27, 2024, at Tropicana Field in St. Petersburg, Florida, and it featured wrestlers from the Raw, SmackDown, and NXT brand divisions.
 This was the second Royal Rumble to be held at Tropicana Field after the 2021 event, but the first with live fans in attendance as the 2021 event was produced without fans via the WWE ThunderDome due to the COVID-19 pandemic that year.
 This in turn marked the third Royal Rumble to be held in the Tampa Bay area, but the first with fans in attendance since the 1995 event.
-In addition to airing on pay-per-view worldwide, it was available to livestream on Peacock in the United States and the WWE Network in most international markets.
 Tickets went on sale on October 20, 2023, with premium hospitality packages also available.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
-For 2024, the men and women could choose which world championship to challenge for at WrestleMania XL in Philadelphia, Pennsylvania; the men could choose Raw's World Heavyweight Championship or SmackDown's Undisputed WWE Universal Championship, while the women had the choice between Raw's Women's World Championship and SmackDown's WWE Women's Championship.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner traditionally earns a world championship match at that year's WrestleMania.
+For 2024, the men and women could choose which world championship to challenge for at WrestleMania XL in Philadelphia, Pennsylvania; the men could choose Raw's World Heavyweight Championship or SmackDown's Undisputed WWE Universal Championship, while the women could choose between Raw's Women's World Championship and SmackDown's WWE Women's Championship.